tidymodels/dials/tests/testthat/_snaps/encode_unit.md

       encode_unit(z, prune_method()$values, direction = "forwards")
     Condition
       Error in `encode_unit()`:
-      ! `direction` should be either 'forward' or 'backward' i This is an internal error that was detected in the dials package.
-        Please report it at <https://github.com/tidymodels/dials/issues> with a reprex (<https://tidyverse.org/help/>) and the full backtrace.
+      ! `direction` must be one of "forward" or "backward", not "forwards". i Did you mean "forward"?

 ---